Keeping your garden watered effectively can be tough and time-consuming, can’t it?

-When typical drip irrigation systems break, there are multiple pieces which can be popped out and replaced.
+When typical drip irrigation systems break, there are multiple pieces that can be popped out and replaced.

 With soaker hoses, because their design is simple, when they break…they break.
 Therefore, they must be treated with care to get longer use out of them.

-If you need to install an irrigation system, consider starting with soaker hoses.
+If you need to install an irrigation system, consider starting with them.
 They require little investment and are a great starting point for the gardener looking to lighten their load.